-The algebra on page 347 is involved, but the logic is straightforward.
-By obtaining the expression for a in equation (7.81), Romer solves for the equilibrium output expression using (7.78).
+The algebra of the remainder of the last paragraph on page 335 is complex, but the logic is straightforward.
+By obtaining the expression for a in equation (6.121), Romer solves for the equilibrium output expression using (6.118).
 This expression shows that output is a function of monetary policy shocks extending back into the indefinite past.